CoffeaTeam/coffea-casa/docs/cc_user_ssl.rst

    :width: 50%
    :align: center

-As soon as you will start your computations, you will notice that available resources at the Coffea-Casa Analysis Facility @ UChicago can easily autoscale depending on available resources in the HTCondor pool at AF UChicago.
+As soon as you start your computations, you will notice that available resources at the Opendata Coffea-Casa Analysis Facility @ T2 Nebraska autoscale depending on the resources available in the HTCondor pool at AF UChicago.

 .. image:: _static/coffea.af.uchicago.edu_user_clusters.scale.png